 If you are worried that your bees might be robbing another hive, feed them with supplementary sugar syrup.

-Another thing to consider with aggressive bees is whether or not your queen has mated with an Africanized bee.
+Another thing to consider with aggressive bees is whether your queen has mated with an Africanized bee.
 Africanized bees are much more aggressive than European honeybees and this trait could be passing down the line.
 If you live in an area where there is a higher risk of Africanization, you might need to requeen your hive.
 When doing this, buy from a breeder with a good reputation and make sure you buy a mated queen.

 Bees often rob from other hives when their own honey stores are low.
 When robbing another hive, bees will fight with each other to the death to get what they want; the robbing bees will aggressively try to get the honey they desire while the defending bees will become aggressive when trying to protect their home and the bees within.